DeveloperZo/InfinityQube/Assets/Docs/Project Doc/4_LevelDesign.md

 Establishing the core loop and primary danger
 Stage 0: Pure Fundamentals

-Grid: 5x15
+Grid: 5x20
-Tools: Movement + Individual Markers (unlimited)
+Tools: Movement + Individual Markers (two charges, standard cooldown)
 Cubes: Normal only  + Black
-The Foundation: Learn timing, prediction, and the satisfaction of capture.
-Simple patterns build confidence.
-No danger yet - just pure execution.

 Wave 0_01 - 2 rows with 1 black cube on each row
 Wave 0_02 - 2 rows with 2 black cubes on each row